cetz-package/cetz/src/mark.typ

   } else if symbol == "<>" {
     return _triangular-mark-offset(ctx, style.width, style.length / 2, symbol, style)
   } else {
+    // Offset by half the strok width to have the stroke edge touch
+    // the target position.
     let width = line(stroke: style.stroke).stroke.thickness
     if width == auto { width = 1pt }
     if type(width) == length { width /= ctx.length }

     return -width / 2
   }

-  return 0
 }

 // Get mark symbol mid length, that is the length from the tip to the mid-point
 // of its base.
-For triangular shaped marks, that is the length minus the inset.
+For triangular shaped marks, that is the distance between tip and
+// inset.
 #let mark-mid-length(symbol, style) = {
   let scale = style.scale
   let length = style.length * scale